-It's 2014 and the Firkinteenth is in its 16th year.
-Hard to be believe.
 Cask ale is no longer a rarity.
-To keep current with the times, we are working with numerous breweries to bring you firkins with extra WOW appeal.
-We are also making sure we will have loads of really cool firkins both day and night.
+To keep current with the times, we have been working with numerous breweries to bring you firkins with extra WOW appeal.

-We expect to have 26 firkins for the next Firkinteenth, which will be in June 2014.
-Historically we have tapped the casks randomly.
-Last time around we split the casks into two sessions, a day session and an evening session.
+We expect to have 26 firkins for the next Firkinteenth in February (and 26 again in March).
+For the last two Firkinteenths, we split the casks into two sessions, a day session and an evening session.
 That worked out great, so that's the new normal.

 Tapping for the day session starts at noon.
 Tapping for the evening session, 6pm.
 As always, no cover charge.
 Come and go as you like.
 Stay as long as you like.
 If you want to take the day off and enjoy a day of cask ale, we've got you covered.
 If you want to work all day and have an evening of cask ale, we have you covered too.